So how much does it cost to go to Ireland?

 Budget approximately €70 per day for an automatic, full insurance, economy car.

 Those that book ahead can usually get a much better deal than this.
-Here’s my method for finding the best way to book your Ireland car rental (and a handy-dandy spreadsheet you can copy).
+Here’s my method for finding the best way to book your Ireland car rental (and another handy-dandy spreadsheet you can copy).

 We paid $304.63 total for our car seats and public transportation in Dublin.